-Certain groups of people, commonly including students, athletes, and prisoners
+Certain groups of people, such as students, athletes, and prisoners

-People who are applying for or who already hold certain types of jobs (eg, pilots, commercial truck drivers)
+People who are applying for or who already hold certain types of jobs (such as pilots or commercial truck drivers)

 People who have been involved in motor vehicle or boating accidents or accidents at work